DrAShabut/AndroidDev/session-5.md

 ![image](uploads/7e766148270fd32ad121f48164e0b921/image.png)

-# Creating and using an SQLite database
+# Creating and using SQLite database

-In this exercise, we're going to demonstrate working with an SQLite database.
+In this exercise, we're going to demonstrate working with SQLite database.
 As you're already familiar with SQL databases, then much of what you know will apply.

-To get you up and running with an SQLite database quickly, this example implements the basic CRUD operations.
+To get you up and running with SQLite database quickly, this example implements the basic CRUD operations.
 Generally, when creating a database in Android, you create a class that extends SQLiteOpenHelper, which is where your database functionality is implemented.
 Here is a list of the CRUD (create, read, update, and delete) functions:

 - Create: insert()
 - Read: query() and rawQuery()